AdaCore/ada-traits-containers/doc/conventions.rst

      There doesn't seem to be a benefit, performance-wise, but this keeps the code slightly shorter so has been adopted as a convention.

+.. _tagged_and_controlled_types:

+  Tagged and controlled types

+     All containers provided in this package are implemented as tagged types.
+     One of the reasons to do so is to be able to use the dot notation to call primitive operations (as in ``Vec.Append`` for instance.

+     The more important reason is that most applications will want those containers to be controlled types, so that memory is automatically released when the container is no longer used.

+     Containers are not systematically controlled though, since this is not supported for the SPARK language.
+In such a case, the containers will instead extend the ``Conts.Limited_Base``, which makes them limited types.